jack-galileo04/nrl-model/README.md

 ## Results

-- Best logloss (probability calibration) on train/test split was 0.58 (baseline for binary classification is generally 0.693)
+- Best logloss (probability calibration) on train/test split was 0.58 (uninformative model baseline for binary classification is 0.693)
-- Current closing line value (indicator of betting edge if positive) is 3.7%, but is NOT statistically significant according to a right-tailed t-test at 95% confidence.
+- Current closing line value (indicator of betting edge if positive) is 3.7%, but is NOT statistically significant according to a right-tailed t-test at 95% confidence

 ---